 The CRA has dedicated audit resources to detecting and reassessing a number of issues, including: artificial capital losses; loss trading transactions; surplus stripping; offshore investment accounts; donation arrangements; withholding tax; section 85 rollover transactions; permanent establishment/residency issues; interest deductibility; RRSP appropriations; and tax free savings accounts.

 What should you do if you are audited?
 Be honest with the auditor and respond to all inquiries as quickly as possible.
 Don’t be afraid to show all of your documentation.
-If possible, hire a qualified accountant and/or tax attorney represent you.
+If possible, hire a qualified accountant and/or represent you.

 In the unfortunate case that you’ve been audited, there are several steps to take.
 First, respond to your letter promptly.
 “You can ask for more time to gather the paperwork and forms.